LeBron James wants the NBA’s play-in guy fired. The NBA’s play-in guy disagrees.

 Tweaks could always be made.
 One concern that has come up is that the No. 1 seed in each conference is the last team to find out its playoff opponent, which cuts down on its preparation time.
 Another possible nightmare scenario looms if a high-profile team like the Lakers is eliminated during the play-in round, cutting down on their ability to draw large television audiences during the actual playoffs.

 The Board of Governors will need to vote on the possibility of the play-in round’s return this offseason, and the National Basketball Players Association, individual teams and the television networks will all be consulted during the evaluation process.
+The decision on whether to bring back the play-in in 2021-22 will be made independently from ongoing conversations about whether to shorten the standard 82-game season.

 “There’s a general energy for this [play-in tournament within the league office],” Wasch said.
 “We’re also careful not to get too high or too low.
 One month of ratings doesn’t prove that this is a winner. … [The length of the schedule] is a balance of basketball and economics.
 In the short term, coming off these two years — [which] have been incredibly challenging not just from a health and safety standpoint but from an economic standpoint as well — I think the view is, let’s get back to our normal course, our 82-game season.”